lemming52/faceit/README.md

 ### Docs

 There's a few different options for linking the swagger generation of docs I've used here to the actual code (https://github.com/swaggo/swag, https://github.com/go-swagger/go-swagger), but I've not used any of them prior to this.
 In this case the swagger file will be manually maintained and compiled to an HTML file which is then added to a repo.
 You can shift the order of operations around with this, the HTML could be generated during the dockerised build in production rather than manually here.

+## Clients

+For both the clients, since they're used here primarily for the tests, I've not spent much time preparing them for a live environment; the regions, credentials and aws constants like table name and such are hardcoded into the instantiation methods.
+In a production environment, such details (which I would assume would also relate to which environment out of dev, prod...) would be passed to the execution container outwith the code and read from the environment, rather than being placed in the code.